-Parkinson’s is a neurological condition in which the brain function becomes gradually more impaired.
-The main cause is thought to be a loss of the chemical called dopamine that helps to regulate the body’s movements.
+Parkinson’s is a neurological condition in which brain function gradually becomes impaired.
+The main cause is thought to be a loss of the chemical called dopamine which helps to regulate the body’s movements.

 The main motor (movement) symptoms are bradykinesia (slow movements), tremor (involuntary shaking of parts of the body) and rigidity (experienced as muscle stiffness).
-Symptoms that aren’t specifically related to your movement can include disturbed sleep, altered mood, changes to the way that you process thoughts and to your speech and memory, as well as to some physiological processes such as swallowing.
+Symptoms that aren’t specifically related to your movement can include disturbed sleep, altered mood, changes to the way that you process thoughts, memory difficulties, as well as issues with speech & swallowing.

 The cause of the main type of Parkinson’s (called idiopathic) isn’t known, but most experts believe that both genetic and environmental factors are involved.
 Other types of Parkinsonism can be caused by a series of mini strokes, by certain drugs or by trauma.

 Diagnosis can be difficult because of the wide variety of symptoms, but is usually based upon the bradykinesia and any of the other symptoms, the results of brain scans and sometimes by seeing how the person responds to drug treatment.
 In some cases, an individual may have just one or some of the symptoms and so is treated as having Parkinson’s – this is sometimes referred to as Parkinsonism.

 Your Physiotherapist will start by assessing how the condition is affecting you, whether you are newly diagnosed or have been diagnosed for some time.
 They will carry out a full assessment of what you can do and will discuss your goals.
 This might include looking at your posture and your ability to reach and grasp objects and to change positions; for example, turning in bed, getting up from a chair and walking.
 Your Physiotherapist will also look at your general physical activity and endurance.
 You may be asked to wear shorts and a t-shirt during the consultation so that your movement can be properly assessed.